thlorenz/proxyquire/README.md

     .noCallThru()
     .resolve('./foo', __dirname, {

-        // no calls to original './bar' methods will be made, './bar' : { toAtm: function (val) { ... } }
+        // no calls to original './bar' methods will be made './bar' : { toAtm: function (val) { ... } }

         // for 'path' module they will be made